therealseeds/seeds-sdk-ios/README.md

 ...
 ```

-#### <a name="interstitialseventprotocol_header"></a> SeedsInterstitialsEventProtocol
+### <a name="interstitialseventprotocol_header"></a> SeedsInterstitialsEventProtocol

-The delegate implementation contains five methods for treating different scenarios after the opening of an interstitial has been attempted.
+The protocol contains five methods for addressing different scenarios of a Seeds interstitial events.

 ```objective-c
 - (void)interstitialDidLoad:(SeedsInterstitial *)interstitial; //Called when the interstitial was loaded